Inspire Challenge FAQ's

 How will judging work?

-- Judges will evaluate submissions against the scorecard to make a preliminary ranking and select finalists.
+- Judges will evaluate submissions against a scorecard to make a preliminary ranking and select finalists.

-- Finalists are encouraged to have some representation of their submissions, such as a mock-up, prototype, or presentation they can show to Convention attendees.
+- Finalists are encouraged to have some representation of their submissions, such as a mock-up, prototype, or presentation they can show to Convention attendees during an “Innovation Bazaar”.
 This is a chance to build new partnerships or gain new feedback or insights into their idea.

-- In a plenary session on Thursday the 21st of September, finalists will make their final presentation of their idea and have brief Q&A with the judges.
-Judges will finalize their rankings and awardees will be announced that day.
+- In a plenary session on the final day of the Convention, finalists will make their final presentation of their idea and have brief Q&A with the judges.
+Judges will then finalize their rankings and awardees will be announced soon after.

 How will the grant award process work?